-- (d) Is provided the right to vote otherwise than in person pursuant to the Voting Accessibility for the Elderly and Handicapped Act, 52 U.S.C. §§ 20101 et seq.; - (e) Submits or has previously submitted a written request for an absent ballot that is signed by the registered voter before a notary public or other person authorized to administer an oath; or - [(e)] (f) Requests an absent ballot in person at the office of the city clerk.

-- Sec.
-88. NRS 293C.267 is hereby amended to read as follows: 293C.267 1.
+- (d) Is provided the right to vote otherwise than in person pursuant to the Voting Accessibility for the Elderly and Handicapped Act, 52 U.S.C. §§ 20101 et seq.; - (e) Submits or has previously submitted a written request for an absent ballot that is signed by the registered voter before a notary public or other person authorized to administer an oath; or - [(e)] (f) Requests an absent ballot in person at the office of the city clerk. - Sec.
+88. NRS 293C.267 is hereby amended to read as follows: - 293C.267 1.
 Except as otherwise provided in [subsection 2 and] NRS 293C.297, at all elections held pursuant to the provisions of this chapter, the polls must open at 7 a.m. and close at 7 p.m. - 2.
-[Whenever at any election all the votes of the polling place, as shown on the roster, have been cast, the election board officers shall close the polls and the counting of votes must begin and continue without unnecessary delay until the count is completed. - 3.]
-Upon opening the polls, one of the election board officers shall cause a proclamation to be made so that all present may be aware of the fact that applications [of registered voters to vote] will be received [.
+[Whenever at any election all the votes of the polling place, as shown on the roster, have been cast, the election board officers

+- shall close the polls and the counting of votes must begin and continue without unnecessary delay until the count is completed. - 3.]
+Upon opening the polls, one of the election board officers shall cause a proclamation to be made so that all present may be aware of the fact that applications [of registered voters to vote] will be received [. - -4.] from:
--4.] from:

-- (a) Registered voters who apply to vote at the polling place; and - (b) Electors who apply to register to vote and apply to vote at the polling place pursuant to sections 5.1 to 9.8, inclusive, of this act. - 3.
+- (a) Registered voters who apply to vote at the polling place; and - (b) Electors who apply to register to vote or apply to vote at the polling place pursuant to sections 5.1 to 9.8, inclusive, of this act. - 3.
 No person, other than election board officers engaged in receiving, preparing or depositing ballots or registering electors, may be permitted inside the guardrail during the time the polls are open, except by authority of the election board as necessary to keep order and carry out the provisions of this chapter. - Sec.
-89. NRS 293C.270 is hereby amended to read as follows: 293C.270 1.
-Except as otherwise provided in NRS 293C.272 [I.] and sections 5.1 to 9.8, inclusive, of this act, if a person's name appears in the roster, or if the person provides an affirmation pursuant to NRS 293C.525, the person is entitled to vote and must sign his or her name in the roster or on a signature card when he or she applies to vote.
+89. NRS 293C.270 is hereby amended to read as follows: - 293C.270 1.
+Except as otherwise provided in NRS 293C.272 and sections 5.1 to 9.8, inclusive, of this act, if a person's name appears in the roster, or if the person provides an affirmation pursuant to NRS 293C.525, the person is entitled to vote and must sign his or her name in the roster or on a signature card when he or she applies to vote.
 The signature must be compared by an election board officer with the signature or a facsimile thereof on the person's application to register to vote or one of the forms of identification listed in subsection 2. - 2.
-The forms of identification that may be used to identify a voter at the polling place are: - (a) The card issued to the voter at the time he or she registered to vote or was deemed to be registered to vote; - (b) A driver's license; - (c) An identification card issued by the Department of Motor Vehicles; - (d) A military identification card; or - (e) Any other form of identification issued by a governmental agency that contains the voter's signature and physical description or picture.

-3. The city clerk shall prescribe a procedure, approved by the Secretary of State, to determine that the voter has not already voted in that city in the current election.
+The forms of identification that may be used to identify a voter at the polling place are: - (a) The voter registration card issued to the voter; [at the time he or she registered to vote or was deemed to be registered to vote;] - (b) A driver's license; - (c) An identification card issued by the Department of Motor Vehicles: - (d) A military identification card; or - (e) Any other form of identification issued by a governmental agency that contains the voter's signature and physical description or picture. - 3.
+The city clerk shall prescribe a procedure, approved by the Secretary of State, to verify that the voter has not already voted in that city in the current election. - Sec.
+89.5.
+NRS 293C.272 is hereby amended to read as follows: - 293C.272 1.
+If, because of physical limitations, a registered voter is unable to sign his or her name in the roster or on a signature card as required by NRS 293C.270, the voter must be identified by: